The Gujarat Assembly Elections are expected to be held in the month of November 2022.

-Converting Lok Sabha seats into assembly segments, BJP lead on 112 seats, Congress were leading on 65 seats and others were at 5 seats out of the total 182 assembly seats.
+Converting Lok Sabha seats into assembly segments, BJP led on 112 seats, Congress was leading on 65 seats and others were at 5 seats out of the total 182 assembly seats.

-However, since 2019 Lok Sabha election, BJP has flattered in almost every Assembly election therefore, relying on Lok Sabha result to conclude the Assembly result would not be appropriate.
+However, since the 2019 Lok Sabha election, BJP has flattered in almost every Assembly election therefore, relying on the Lok Sabha results to conclude the Assembly result would not be appropriate.

 Gujarat Assembly Election 2022 Opinion polls: What Happened in 2017 Assembly election?

-Last Assembly election that is 2017 Gujarat election was the first election in Gujarat after Narendra Modi left Gujarat and took oath as Prime Minister of India.
-After he left Gujarat things were never the same for BJP in state.
-Anandiben Patel took over the reign of Gujarat from Modi but due to her unpopularity party replaced her and gave Vijay Rupani charge of state.
+The last Assembly election that is the 2017 Gujarat election was the first election in Gujarat after Narendra Modi left Gujarat and took an oath as Prime Minister of India.
+After he left Gujarat things were never the same for BJP in the state.
+Anandiben Patel took over the reign of Gujarat from Modi but due to her unpopularity party replaced her and gave Vijay Rupani charge of the state.
 For Rupani much was at stake in 2017.
-However, he proved his worth and gave BJP much needed win the state.
+However, he proved his worth and gave BJP a much-needed win in the state.

 The election result was very close as expected.
 BJP won 99 seats which was 17 seats down from 2012 and Congress won 79 which was 16 seats up from 2012.
 BJP got 49.05% vote share whereas Congress got 41%vote share.

-Gujarat Assembly Election 2022 Opinion pollsL: What has changed since 2017 Gujarat Election?
+Gujarat Assembly Election 2022 Opinion polls: What has changed since the 2017 Gujarat Election?